AlbertMietus/CCastle2.hg/base_packages/castle-aigr/doc/designNotes/DispatchTables.rst

 Event-DispatchTables
 ====================

-Conceptually, an EventDispatchTable is the mapping between an event, on a specify port, and the event-handler that should be called then that event occurs.
-As the event-handler (including the name for the callable in the generated lower-code) is an implementation detail, the dispatchtable itself are also an implementation detail.
+Conceptually, an EventDispatchTable is the mapping between an ``Event``, on a specific ``Port``, and the ``EventHandler`` that should be called when that event occurs.
+As the event-handler (including the name for the callable in the generated lower-code) is an implementation detail, the DispatchTables itself are also an implementation detail.

-Externally (outside the complonent-implementation) the dispatchtable are not visable; although the Castle-programmer might be aware, there is such a mechanism.
-A bit simulair to *vtables* in f.e.
+Externally (outside the component-implementation) the DispatchTables are not visable; although a Castle programmer might be aware that such a mechanism exists.
+This is a bit simulair to *vtables* in f.e.
 C++ -- many developers "know" it is there, but are not aware of the details.
 And don't need to know it.

 Protocols & inheritance